+- sharing of unwanted explicit content;

+- upskirting (is a criminal offence141);

-- non-consensual sharing of sexual images and videos. - sexualised online bullying. - unwanted sexual comments and messages, including, on social media; and - · sexual exploitation; coercion and threats
+- sexualised online bullying;

+- unwanted sexual comments and messages, including, on social media;

+- sexual exploitation; coercion and threats.

 Upskirting

 'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm.
 It is now a criminal offence